bhargavkathivarapu/bhargav-wowchemy/content/authors/admin/_index.md

   url: https://www.wipro.com/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include reinforcement learning, knowledge representation and  robotics.
+bio: My research interests include Reinforcement learning, Knowledge representation and Robotics.

 # Interests to show in About widget
 interests: